Tabs for switching between the layouts.

 Acquisition

-Intensity Profile and Measurements analysis panels.
-See Analysis Panels.
+Intensity Profile and Measurements analysis panels (Analysis Panels).

 Customizable shortcuts to advanced functions.